m-logic/mt-plugin-ctcache/README.md

 # CTCache plugin

-This plugin caches some internal data of Content Type that is repeated referrenced.
+This plugin caches some internal data of Movable Type that is repeated referrenced.

 ## Requirements